-A set of processes and practices that enable an organisation to measure and ultimately reduce its environmental impacts.
+A set of processes and practices that enable an organisation to reduce its environmental impacts.
 The most commonly used framework is the one developed by the International Organization for Standardisation (ISO) for the ISO 14001 standard.

-An alternative approach to conventional trade, based on a partnership between producers and purchasers of products.
-A fair trade commodity price ensures that farmers and workers get a fair share of the benefits of trade, allowing them to plan and be economically safe.
-A percentage of the commodity price goes into community development projects in the farmers’ community.
+An alternative approach to conventional trade, based on a partnership between producers and consumers, to ensure that farmers and workers get a fair share of the benefits of trade.

-A new approach to corporate reporting that integrates financial information and non-financial (e.g. environmental and social) information into a single document to show how a company is performing.
+An approach to corporate reporting that integrates financial information and non-financial (e.g. sustainability) information into a single document to show how a company is performing.

 A source of financial services for individuals or small businesses lacking access to traditional banking services.
 It can be a sustainable means of poverty alleviation by empowering entrepreneurs to build businesses, support their families and transform their communities.

 Small pieces of plastic, less than 5mm in length, found on land and water as a result of plastic pollution.

 An umbrella term for extreme forms of exploitation like human trafficking, slavery and slavery-like practices, such as servitude, forced labour, forced marriage, the sale and exploitation of children, and debt bondage.